Marie Equi

-Marie Equi (April 7, 1872 – July 13, 1952) was an early American medical doctor in the American West devoted to providing care to working-class and poor patients.
+Marie Equi (April 7, 1872 – July 13, 1952) was an early American medical doctor devoted to providing care to working-class and poor patients.
 She regularly provided birth control information and abortions at a time when both were illegal.
 She became a political activist and advocated civic and economic reforms, including women's right to vote and an eight-hour workday.
 After being clubbed by a policeman in a 1913 workers' strike, Equi aligned herself with anarchists and the radical labor movement.

-Equi was a lesbian who maintained a primary relationship with Harriet Frances Speckart (1883 - May 15, 1927) for more than a decade.
+Equi was a lesbian in a relationship with Harriet Frances Speckart (1883 – May 15, 1927) for more than a decade.
 The two women adopted an infant and raised the child in an early example of same-sex parenting in the United States.
 For her radical politics and same-sex relations, Equi battled discrimination and harassment.
 In 1918, Equi was convicted under the Sedition Act for speaking against U.S. involvement in World War I. She was sentenced to a three-year term at San Quentin State Prison.
-She was the only known lesbian and radical to be incarcerated at the prison.